wp-plugins/simple-bar/readme.txt

 Simple Bar plugin offers simple and user friendly user interface.
 Customize your own bar via options panel with important features which most of the bar plugins do not offer.
 Responsive , zero coding skills required, fulfill your needs.

 > You can add any type of content Ads,Images,HTML,Embed Videos,or even embed contact forms of any Wordpress form plugin with simple short-code and collect leads or let people contact you.
 This plugin will offer end-less possibilities.

+> MailChimp subscribe form let your vistiors subscribe securely and you can easily acces your subscribers emails.

+> Database Subscriber form let your visitors subscribe and lets you download the email as .csv file so that you can add it to any email marketing service without a single trouble.